How to write your About page

 Importantly, make sure your image is well-lit and crisp.
 You don’t have to use a professional photographer (although a good profesh photo can be fabulous!) – just no blurry late-night snaps taken at that friend’s BBQ 5 years ago PLEASE.
 And definitely get rid of the red-eye.

 Also, ensure it’s a fairly recent photo – because anything else is not representing you truthfully.
-You don’t want your audience to be surprised by the way you look when they work with you – any little mismatch between expectations and reality is another reason for your audience to trust you and/or like you less.
+You don’t want your audience to be surprised by the way you look when they have their first video call with you (major differences in hairstyle/colour are particularly off-putting) – any little mismatch between expectations and reality is another reason for your audience to trust you and/or like you less.

 Who’s it for?